 How I Moved On From a Heartbreak, Part 3: Forgiveness, Closure, Moving On

-This is part 3 of my 5-part series on how to move on from a relationship.
-If you are new to this series, read Part 1: My Journey With Love and Part 2: Heartbreak and Sadness first.
+This is part 3 of a 5-part series on how to move on from a relationship.

 Note from Celes: Hey guys!
 Thanks so much for your beautiful comments regarding parts 1 and 2 of the series.
 Every single one of your messages has brought a warm smile to my face. :) Drop me a comment after you finish the whole series; I’d love to know your thoughts. :) *hug*